contributte/event-dispatcher/.docs/README.md

 **Event** is a value object that has all data.

-**Dispatcher** is managing class that tracks all listeners and thru `dispatch` method emitting all events.
+**Dispatcher** is manager class that tracks all listeners and thru `dispatch` method emits all events.

 ## Usage :tada: